josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251117_evidence_blocade.md

 ---

 and seeing as I'm aware of what might be something we don't want to talk about online, all I will say is that the pattern of material does not match a woman, whether het/bi/coded as either; the pattern is statistically more aligned with male gaze sexualisation.

+---

+and while it is not the case that I have logs, which say yes, it is explicitly one person, I find it really interesting that no one in law enforcement or in safeguarding architecture locally, even entertains the idea of questioning if it's that person that I've already named.

+When I worked in childrens care and healthcare, it wasnt a political thing. you just rearranged the shift to PROTECT THE ACCUSED PERSON AS MUCH AS ANYONE ELSE and did the referrals.

+im not saying it wasnt super stressful. im saying you just **did the job**.

+and then either way? job done.